OCR-D/ocrd_tesserocr/README.md

 ocrd_tesserocr requires **tesseract >= 4.1.0**.
 The tesseract packages
 bundled with **Ubuntu < 19.10** are too old.
-If you are on Ubuntu 18.04 LTS, please enable [Alexander Pozdnyakov PPA](https://launchpad.net/~alex-p/+archive/ubuntu/tesseract-ocr) which has up-to-date builds of tesseract and its dependecies:
+If you are on Ubuntu 18.04 LTS, please enable [Alexander Pozdnyakov PPA](https://launchpad.net/~alex-p/+archive/ubuntu/tesseract-ocr) which has up-to-date builds of Tesseract and its dependencies:

 ```sh
 sudo add-apt-repository ppa:alex-p/tesseract-ocr